The late Nelson Mandela said, "Education is the most powerful weapon which you can use to change the world."

 Sadly, many schools in the rural areas do not give children the opportunities they deserve and there is little chance of them being able to attend main stream schools.
 This is why we have established our own Zulufadder school, Gratton, where our children have a chance to work hard to break out of their cycle of poverty and underachievement and make their mark in the world.

-At present we have around 320 children at Gratton, including boarders and day students, in classes from preschool to grade 10 and we will be adding one grade a year until we can offer education up to matriculation or grade 12.
+At present we have around 400 children at Gratton, including boarders and day students, in classes from preschool to grade 12.
 The school is fortunate to have lovely surroundings on a disused showground site and a highly qualified staff of dedicated teachers but it is a costly exercise as there is little government support and we are in need of additional facilities and financial support for our children.

 But the Zulufadder responsibility does not end at school level.
 Some our children are doing well enough to gain university entrance passes and, while students can apply for grants and loans, often they do not qualify as there are no salary earners at home to guarantee them.